How to Find a Good Property Management Company: 14 Best Tips and Strategies

 Before comparing, make sure you gather comprehensive information on the companies to paint a full and fair picture.
 Look at the fee structure, experience, property portfolios, company values, and overall impressions.
-If they measure up evenly, you’ll need to decide what is important to you as the real estate owner.
+If they measure up evenly, you'll need to decide what is important to you as a real estate owner.

 One company may have less experience but higher tenant retention.
 They may be looking to grow, and if you're a bigger client, they would do the job well because they're eager to impress, for example.
 Simultaneously, don't push aside red flags and go with your gut.